michaeldubu/saaamstudio.com/saaam_language-specs.md

 ## Overview

-SAAAM (Simple and Accessible Architecture for Awesome Mechanics) is a domain-specific language designed for 2D game development.
+SAAAM (Simple-Architecture Accessible-Mechanics) is a domain-specific language designed for 2D game development.
 It provides a clean, intuitive syntax focused on game mechanics and behavior, with built-in constructs for common game development patterns.

 ## Core Philosophy